-Radon is a odorless, colorless, tasteless, radioactive gas that has been found in homes all over the United States.
+Radon is an odorless, colorless, and tasteless radioactive gas that can be found in homes all over the United States.
 Breathing radon gas for prolonged periods of time presents a significant health risk for you and your family.
-This threat is completely preventable; radon can be detected with a simple test.
+This threat is completely preventable; radon can easily be detected by a professional radon inspection company.

 COLORADO IS A ZONE 1 STATE FOR RADON:

 The U.S. EPA and the U.S. Geological Survey have raised the radon potential in Colorado and have established Colorado is a Zone 1 state.
-Zone 1 states have the HIGHEST RISK for elevated radon and should consider radon mitigation of the upmost importance.
+Zone 1 states have the HIGHEST RISK for elevated radon and should consider hiring a radon inspection company.
 Test your home today before it’s too late!

 What Can Be Done?

 Fortunately, there are effective ways to significantly reduce the amount of radon in your home, townhome, or commercial building.
 The first step is testing the property.
 While no amount of radon is harmless, the EPA has established the livable guideline of 4.0 Picocuries per liter.
-At Allco, we utilize a third-party tester who calibrates machines regularly and performs testing in accordance with the NRPP & EPA.
-Our tests help ensure your peace of mind, understanding that we have an unbiased tester and are here to help make your home safe.
+At Allco, we utilize a third-party professional radon tester who calibrates machines regularly and performs testing in accordance with the NRPP & EPA.
+Our radon testing services help ensure your peace of mind, understanding that we have an unbiased tester and are here to help make your home safe.

 Finding out you have elevated levels of radon in your home is bad news.
 As the leading cause of lung cancer in non-smokers, radon is dangerous to you and your family.
-Colorado’s terrain makes it ranked the 7th highest state in regards to finding high levels of radon.
-Nearly 7 out of 15 homes are subject to unhealthy concentrations.
+Colorado’s terrain ranks as the 7th-highest state in regard to finding high levels of radon--nearly 7 out of 15 homes are subject to unhealthy concentrations.
 Now more than ever, home buyers are demanding radon mitigation testing to be performed and systems to be installed in purchase agreements.

 *Statistics compiled from EPA.gov/radon and other resources there.